 The study suggests that in the eighties of the thirteenth century the facility underwent secondary militarization.
 There was a small fortified complex consisting of a tower, palisades and a moat.
-This complex was rapidly destroyed at the turn of the 13th and 14th centuries as a result of a fire.
-It was not rebuilt and the tower began to fall into ruin.
+This complex was rapidly destroyed at the turn of the thirteenth and fourteenth centuries, or at the latest around the mid-fourteenth century.
+The destruction was the result of a fire, very likely associated with the raid.
+The stronghold was no longer rebuilt, and the tower gradually began to fall into ruin.

 The tower has survived to our times in quite good condition.
 It is now considered to be the oldest monument of romanesque architecture in Eastern Poland, and by its reference to Byzantine culture its a unique construction.